awsdocs/amazon-redshift-developer-guide/doc_source/merge-replacing-existing-rows.md

 # Performing a merge operation by replacing existing rows<a name="merge-replacing-existing-rows"></a>

+When you run the merge operation detailed in the procedure, put all of the steps except for creating and dropping the temporary staging table in a single transaction\.
+The transaction rolls back if any step fails\.
+Using a single transaction also reduces the number of commits, which saves time and resources\.

 **To perform a merge operation by replacing existing rows**

 1. Create a staging table, and then populate it with data to be merged, as shown in the following pseudocode\.